 Higher scores indicate a greater impact of pain on daily activities.
 The MCID for general MSK pain is -2.0 points.

 Functional PROMIS T-scores have been researched extensively, and can be associated with over 100 specific ADLs.
-This relationship enables providers to associate functional value to a patient’s score, provide a meaningful reference for patient goal setting, and tie patient questions about return to activity back to outcomes data.
+This relationship enables physical therapy providers to associate functional value to a patient’s score, provide a meaningful reference for patient goal setting, and tie patient questions about return to activity back to outcomes data.